-Although citrulline is touted as a way to improve erections, there are more potent dietary supplements that work for erectile dysfunction including LJ100 which is a Tongkat ali extract, tribulus, catuaba, and horny goat weed.
+Although citrulline is touted as a way to improve erections, there are more potent dietary supplements that work for erectile dysfunction including catuaba, yohimbe, muira puama, LJ100 which is a Tongkat ali extract, panax ginseng, tribulus, and horny goat weed.
 If you really want to enhance libido, sensation and sexual stamina, Passion Rx with Yohimbe is one of your best options.

 Q. I read online about a product called citrulline malate used to increase